Skip to main content

 Planting trees and bushes can save energy by shading homes in summer or blocking harsh winter winds.
 Trees and other plants in the utility right-of-way can slow crews working to resolve a power outage.
 And tree branches conduct electricity when touching power lines.

 Ohio law requires utilities to maintain the safety of their lines.
-This can include cutting back (trimming) branches and limbs or even entire trees in a right-of-way that have the potential to damage lines and interrupt service—even on a consumer’s property.
+This can include cutting back (trimming) branches and limbs or even entire trees in a right-of-way that have the potential to damage lines and interrupt service—even on a customer’s property.
 Each electric company develops and submits a vegetation management plan to the Public Utilities Commission of Ohio (PUCO) describing how it intends to clear and maintain its right-of-way.

 The Office of the Ohio Consumers’ Counsel provides answers in this fact sheet to frequently asked questions about the line clearing and tree trimming practices of Ohio’s electric utilities.

-Can a utility representative enter my property?
+Can a utility representative enter private property?

 Yes, utility representatives (or their contractors) may inspect or trim any vegetation to maintain the reliability of the power system and prevent outages.
 This includes entering private property.
 Utilities have this right through a legal “easement,” which is permission to have and maintain its lines on the customer’s property.
 Easements transfer with the property deed.